Here’s what you need to know about the extension of the furlough scheme.

 Employers can still top up the employee’s wages above the scheme at their own expense, if they wish to.
 There remains no obligation to do so.

-Employers will remain responsible for paying the wages in full of any hours worked by the employee (including NI and work pension contributions).
-Only NICs and pension contribution will need to be paid for hours not worked.
+Employers will remain responsible for paying the wages in full of any hours worked by the employee (including NICs and work pension contributions).
+For hours not worked:

 If a furloughed employee takes holiday, the employer should pay their usual holiday pay in accordance with the Working Time Regulations.
 More information about furlough and annual leave can be found here.